learn-co-students/dsc-variable-assignment-lab-houston-ds-082619/README.md

 ## Objectives
 You will be able to:
-* Understand, explain and use variables
+* Assign and declare a python variable

 ## Assigning variables